akshay030/UserProfile/README.md

 # User Card with Dark Mode Toggle

 This project is a simple React application that displays a user profile card.
 The app fetches random user data from the [RandomUser API](https://randomuser.me/).
-It supports both system dark mode and manual dark mode toggle.
+It supports manual dark mode toggle.

 ## Features
-- **System Dark Mode**: The app automatically detects and applies dark mode based on the system preference.
 - **Manual Dark Mode Toggle**: Users can toggle between light and dark modes using a button.
 - **Responsive Design**: The card adjusts properly to different screen sizes.
 - **Profile Picture**: Displays a user avatar fetched from the RandomUser API.